The Ninth of Av: "Blessed Are Those Who Mourn"

 Being told "no" is seldom a pleasant experience, especially when that answer is preceded by great hopes and expectations.
 It can take a long time to heal emotions after the sting of rejection is felt.
 Such is the case in parasha Shelach.
 Here the children of Israel are given an answer that proves to be almost more than they can handle.
 They are told that because of their sin they will not enter the Promised Land.

 The Israelites would be destined to wander in the wilderness for forty years and would never see the land of milk and honey.
-They were to die in the dessert.
+They were to die in the desert.
 How things had changed since that miraculous trek through the Sea of Reeds.
 Words of praise and hope from the song they composed and sang that day still echoed in their heads.

 Nevertheless, HaShem had a very good reason to do this.
 He knew that this generation was not ready to enter the Promise Land.
 They had clearly demonstrated this through the episode of the spies.
 A period of training and testing was needed to refine the Israelites and get them ready to live in Israel.
 His ways are not ours.